Stop wishing ill on Texans just because of the state’s poor leadership

 Who: Michael Moore and Keith Olbermann.

-Why we care: Like George W. Bush unfurling that ill-fated “Mission Accomplished” banner prematurely by a couple decades, Texas Governor Greg Abbott announced on Tuesday that he was lifting the statewide mask mandate and opening up restaurants and schools and the whole shebang to the tune of 100%.
+Why we care: Like George W. Bush unfurling that ill-fated “Mission Accomplished” banner prematurely by a couple of decades, Texas governor Greg Abbott announced on Tuesday that he was lifting the statewide mask mandate and opening up restaurants and schools and the whole shebang to the tune of 100%.

 And also just like when Bush introduced that banner, Michael Moore had something to say about it.
 The documentarian’s comments this time, though, have not exactly gone over as well as Fahrenheit 9/11 among the left-leaning set.